Peak Climbing Permits and Costs in Nepal

 What are the Peak permit Costs of Nepal?

-The permit cost of peaks also differs from season to season in Nepal.
+The permit cost of peaks differs from season to season in Nepal.
+(Note: Nepal revised its royalty structure in September 2025; Everest figures below reflect the new rates, and several other categories also rose, so confirm current rates with the Department of Tourism before budgeting.)
 While the Spring and Autumn seasons are the peak season of climbing, the price is higher than in the summer and winter seasons.

 Similarly, the cost also differs from one peak to another.
 If climbing Mount Everest, you must be prepared to make more expenses than climbing other mountains.
 The permit cost is also relatively higher than others.
-To obtain the climbing license in Spring for Everest, you need to pay around $11000.
-Similarly, a fee of $5500 should be paid to get the permit during the Autumn season.
-The winter and summer seasons will be cheaper, with only $2750 as a charge for the peak climbing license for Everest.
+To obtain the climbing license in spring for Everest, you now need to pay USD 15,000 (raised from 11,000 in September 2025).
+A fee of USD 7,500 applies in autumn, while winter and summer cost USD 3,750.
+New 2025 rules also require Everest climbers to carry death-and-repatriation insurance with a minimum cover of NPR 5 million (about USD 37,500).

 nepal peak climbing permit cost